LAB02-Admin/HASS.Agent-Docs/docs/development/introduction.md

 These pages are meant as a quick introduction into how HASS.Agent is developed, in case you want to help out (or use code for your own projects).

+Use the subpages on the left to learn more about specific parts.

 **Do not use this guide if you just want to manually build and use HASS.Agent.
 Please see [these instructions](https://hassagent.readthedocs.io/en/latest/installation/#3-build-from-scratch) on how to do that.**

 ----